List of Hollows in Bleach: Nelliel Tu Odelschwanck

 By the time she is introduced in the series, Nel and her companions encounter Ichigo Kurosaki's group and help them as their guides in Hueco Mundo, though were originally afraid of Soul Reapers as they saw them to be the bad guys.
 But Nel develops an attachment to Ichigo and starts following him around after her introduction.
 As a result, when she encounters Nnoitra as he begins to torture Ichigo, Nel assumes her true form with her memories restored.
 Though considerably more mature than her child form, Nelliel retains her childlike voice and affection for Ichigo, as she comically hugs him without realizing that her strength is causing him personal injury.
 As she is about to defeat Nnoitra after assuming her released form, Nelliel reverts to her child form and was knocked unconscious before she came to as a witness to Nnoitra's death.

 Seventeen months after Aizen's defeat, Nel arrives in Karakura Town and tells Ichigo about the Wandenreich, who have taken over Hueco Mundo.
 Both she and Pesche also inform him that Dondochakka was captured.
 After Kisuke gives her an armband that allows her to consciously assume her adult form, Nel later appears alongside Grimmjow to help Ichigo's team in the fight against Yhwach.

 In her child-state, Nel's vomit (though she claims it to be saliva) acts as a rather weak but useful healing agent.
 In both her child and adult form, she can swallow Cero attacks and fire them back.
 In her adult form, she can also add her own Cero to this blast, doubling its power, aptly named a Cero Doble (Sero Dōburu).

 Nelliel's Zanpakutō, which manifests when she transforms, is named Gamuza (Gamyūsa).
 Her released form is that of an ibex-like centaur with longer curved horns, a thick tail, and armor over her shoulders and hands.
 Her sword transforms into a double-ended white lance, giving her the appearance of a medieval knight or a jouster.
 One of her attacks in this form is called Lanzador Verde (Ransadōru Verude), in which she throws her lance directly at her opponent.
 The lance moves at high speed and rotates extremely fast, drilling through anything it hits.

 She is voiced by Tomoko Kaneda in the Japanese version of the anime and by Colleen O'Shaughnessey in the English dub.
+In the Thousand-Year Blood War arc, her adult version is voiced by Arisa Kiyoto.